CarBar/git-demo/README.md

 ## Commands

+The [Git Documentation](https://git-scm.com/docs) is a great reference for looking up specifics about a command including syntax and usage.

 ### git init

 Create a new repository in the current directory.
 This is only done once per repository and is not needed when contributing to an established repository.